Why do work experience in sales?

 Our sales executive job description explains what a sales executive role involves.
 Key skills required include the following:

 - drive and a competitive instinct

-Most sales internships or roles are open to graduates from any degree background.
+Most sales internships or roles are open to any degree background.
 However, a degree that is relevant to the vacancy you are applying for may be an advantage.
 For example, if you are studying IT, that might make you a strong candidate for sales internships with IT companies.
 Some employers may welcome applications from business students, or students of other subjects that include a commercial focus.

 Which employers offer sales work experience?

 Any organisation that sells products or services is a potential employer, and may provide work experience opportunities.
 Some organisations sell directly to the consumer (business-to-consumer, or B2C) while others sell or to other businesses (business to business, or B2B).

 The following types of organisation are particularly likely to recruit students for sales internships: